neelpatel710/Intrusion-Detection-System/README.md

 <br> 3.
 Open command prompt (as administrator) and change the directory to downloaded folder.
 <br> 4.
 Type command "python Main.py" and hit Enter.
 <br> 5.
 Leave it running.
-<br> Note:: You can change the threshold & time interval values, along with on/off feature using Graphical User Interface.
+<br> <U>Note::</U> You can change the threshold & time interval values, along with on/off feature using Graphical User Interface.